 (Photo credit: Toronto Star)

 There were nearly 10,000 new cases of chlamydia diagnosed in Toronto in 2014, the most recent year where complete datasets were available.
 Chlamydia is easily transmitted and was the most prevalent sexually transmitted infection (STI) across the city.
 The increase is due in part to better laboratory testing according to Toronto Public Health.
-“It is likely that these tests are picking up infections that would not have been detected with earlier generation tests,” said Dr. Rita Shahin, Toronto’s Associate Medical Officer of Health.
+“It is likely that these tests are picking up infections that would not have been detected with earlier generation tests,” said Dr. Rita Shahin, Toronto’s associate medical officer of health.

 She adds that chlamydia is so common because it often remains symptomless, leading to a greater likelihood that those infected will spread the disease to others.